yamamushi/EscapingEden/README.md

 This is important for the long term goals of EE, because I want to be able to be able to distribute the game processing to a separate cluster in the future if necessary.
-This is a very long term goal, but it's essential that the game engine and the networking/UI are complete separate entities.
+This is a very long term goal, but it's essential that the game engine and the networking/UI are completely separate entities.
 The connection manager can send messages to the game engine on behalf of a console, but a console can never communicate directly with the game engine.

 The game engine can _never_ have any notion of what a console is, nor should it ever care.